BU-Spark/ml-spare-it-contamination/5.Deployment/README.md

 ## File directory

 - **`Hugging Face Demo`**: This directory contains the source code for our demo hosted on Hugging Face alsong with instructions on how to run the demo locally.
+The demo is also hosted on Hugging Face and the link can be found [here](https://huggingface.co/spaces/hengc/Spare-it_fall24).
 - **`deploy_best.pt`**: This file can be used to download our best performing YOLO model from the deployment phase.
 - **`Copy Paste Generator.ipynb`**: This notebook contains the code used to generate the improved version of the copy paste dataset.